|

 GO

-However, in the following code, the values are selected
+However, in the following code,

-from both the parent and child tables.
-Even though the parent table doesn't contain
+the values are selected from both the parent and child tables.
+Even though the parent

-the parent table.
+that references the parent table.

 SELECT * FROM parent